 23rd June: BBC Radio John Peel Session (aired 27th June as a 'Top Gear' episode).

-This is the probable first performance of the new band, depending on the date of the ATV show below.
+This is almost certainly the first performance of the new band.
 Full details of this, and all the BBC sessions that are references in the timeline, are on the 'BBC Sessions' page which has track listings, availability and other information.
-The tracks are available on 2006 Re-issue of 'Please to see the King' and is often repeated by the BBC, most recently on 11th September 2018 on BBC 6Music:
+The tracks are available on 2006 Re-issue of 'Please to see the King' and is often repeated by the BBC in better quality.

 Unsure on date: ATV Birmingham television programme 'The Music Room'.